BrainSharer/frontend/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build --configuration production` to build the project.
+The build artifacts will be stored in the `dist/brainsharer_frontend` directory.
+Copy all the files in that directory to the /var/www/html/ directory on the server.

 ## Running unit tests